enthought/ets/docs/source/eeps/eep-7.rst

 Introduction
 ============

-All of the ETS codebase, with the exeption of the Codetools module, supports Python 3.
+All of the ETS codebase, with the exception of the Codetools module, supports Python 3.
 With the end-of-life of Python 2 in 2020, we want to move to a Python 3-only codebase.